 HIPPY supports parents to deliver a structured 60-week curriculum of learning activities, designed to make children ‘school-ready’ and develop a love of learning which will last a lifetime.

-You will deliver a specifically designed and structured 60 week curriculum of learning activities to assist your child to achieve at school.
 Activities and storybooks are fun and educational, and are aligned to the Australian Early Years Framework and National Quality Standards (NQS).
-The activities will make sense to you and allow your child to have a go.

 HIPPY is designed to fit into the daily life of the family.
 HIPPY families spend around 10 to 15 minutes a day, five days a week, doing educational activities together.

-Home Tutors schedule regular weekly or fortnightly visits with you to discuss and work through the program activities in the family’s home.
-You are also encouraged to participate in regular parent Group Meetings.
+HIPPY families are supported by Tutors, who schedule regular weekly or fortnightly visits to discuss and work through the program activities in the family’s home.
+We encourage all parents to also participate in regular parent group meetings, where possible.

 The first experimental HIPPY program was set up in 1969 by Professor Avima Lombard.
 The research project was designed to examine the feasibility and effectiveness of home-based education intervention involving mothers and their preschool children from educationally disadvantaged sectors of society.